dalyIsaac/Whim/docs/configure/core/layout-engines.md

 The YAML/JSON configuration supports built-in layouts, such as primary/stack, multi-column, and secondary primary stack.
 Arbitrary layouts can be created by nesting areas in the C# configuration - see [Defining different `SliceLayouts`](../../script/core/layout-engines.md#defining-different-slicelayouts)

+Commands for the `SliceLayoutEngine` can be found on the [Slice Layout](../plugins/slice-layout.md#commands) plugin page.

 ### Layout Variants

 ### Column Layout